tinode/chat/docs/API.md

 The `ctrl.params.url` contains the location of the uploaded file relative to the main server.

-Once the server response with the `url` is received, either immediately or after following a redirect, the client can use the `url` to send a `{pub}` message with the uploaded file as an attachment.
+Once the `url` is received, either immediately or after following the redirect, the client can use the `url` to send a `{pub}` message with the uploaded file as an attachment.
 The `url` should be used to produce a [Drafty](./drafty.md)-formatted `pub.content` field and also should be referenced in the `pub.head.attachments`:

 ```js:
 pub: {